A few notes about myself:

 I had my first piece of creative writing published in a school district anthology as a second grader, and I’ve been writing ever since.
 I majored in Journalism at Baylor University and was editor of the Baylor Lariat campus newspaper.
 I began my professional career at the Waco Tribune-Herald and have written for newspapers, magazines, businesses, non-profit organizations and government agencies.
 I currently live and work as a freelance writer in Garland, Texas, with my wife LeAnn.

-I’ve published four books: “Grandpa Jack,” a novel about a local hero who becomes a third-party candidate for president; “The Snowman Uprising on Hickory Lane,” a tale for older children about what happens when you bully the wrong person; “Jonah Prophet,” an allegory on the Old Testament Book of Jonah set in the modern business world; and “When the Light Returned to Main Street,” a collection of short stories with Christmas themes.
+I’ve published five books: “Grandpa Jack,” a novel about a local hero who becomes a third-party candidate for president; “The Snowman Uprising on Hickory Lane,” a tale for older children about what happens when you bully the wrong person; “Jonah Prophet,” an allegory on the Old Testament Book of Jonah set in the modern business world; and “When the Light Returned to Main Street,” a collection of short stories with Christmas themes.

 A more formal resume can be found here: Jeff Hampton.